 More fun, less ego.
-That’s Anish Bhatt’s philosophy on the watch industry.
+That’s the philosophy Anish Bhatt takes on the watch industry.
 Whether he’s hunting for a specific model, educating himself on a particular movement, or discovering a watch he never knew existed, Anish wants to relish in the joy and thrill of the process.

 Like many watch enthusiasts, Anish’s interest began at a young age.
-He remembers being about eight years old and fascinated by a Timex Indiglo – he begged his grandma to buy him one, and she did.
-His interest peaked again around age eighteen.
+He remembers being about eight years old and fascinated by a Timex Indiglo.
+He begged his grandma to buy him one, and eventually, she did.
+His interest in watches then peaked again around age eighteen.
 He was working in fashion and would save whatever money he could to buy watches.
 That’s when his collection really began to form and when he came up with the idea to talk about watches in a blog format.

 Watch Anish was born in 2012 with the mission of speaking to a group of people who have a passing interest in watches and getting them to share Anish’s level of enthusiasm.

 “Watches are one of the few things [men] can use to express themselves.”